fbeltrao/prvalidationci/README.md

 ![Overview](./media/overview.png)

-## Scenario

-Managing an OSS project that does static validation on PR requests.
-However, team wants to run full ci pipeline including deployment and integration tests if a specific Label is applied to PR.
+Pull request validation is a CI pipeline executed whenever a pull request is submitted.
+Most of the time they run static validation (check for build errors, unit tests, code coverage, code analysis).
+They can save us a lot of time, by telling the team whether or not a PR changes fulfils the minimum requirements.

+Integration tests can be added to PR validation pipelines.
+They could deploy to a test environment and execute time consuming integration tests.
+Ideally integration tests on PR validations should be disabled by default.
+The team however, can opt-in based on PR.
+Why?

+* Do not add barriers/delays to simple changes.
+It does not make sense to run integration tests if changes are targeting documentation or parts of the code base not covered by integration test

+* For security reasons, team must pre-validate external contributed PRs before running in test environment.

 ## Solution

-Solution has two key parts:
+The implemented solution uses GitHub pull request labels to identify whether or not the integration tests should be executed.
+You can find it in the build definition file [azure-pipeline.yml](https://github.com/fbeltrao/prvalidationci/blob/master/azure-pipelines.yml).

-1. For a pipeline started for PR validation, check if it contains "fullci" label
+1. In a pipeline triggered due to a PR, check if it contains "fullci" label.
+If found we output a variable named `prHasCILabel` with value true.

 ```yaml
   # If reason build is started is "PullRequest"